sparkoo/java9-sort-app-example/README.md

 # Java 9 sort app example

-Example app for new module system of Java 9
+Example app for new module system of Java 9.
+Used with EA build https://jdk9.java.net/download/

 modules:
  * app